ridwaanhall/applied-machine-learning/predictive-analytics/README.md

 ### Problem Statements

-- The gold price is highly volatile and influenced by various economic and political factors, making it challenging for investors to predict future prices accurately.
+- Volatility of Gold Prices: The price of gold is highly volatile and changes rapidly over time.
+This unpredictability makes it challenging for investors and analysts to make informed decisions about buying or selling gold.

-- The lack of accurate prediction models can lead to poor investment decisions, resulting in financial losses.
+- Data Complexity: The dataset used for predicting gold prices includes multiple variables such as SPX, GLD, USO, SLV, and EUR/USD.
+Handling and preprocessing this complex data to make it suitable for model training is a significant challenge.

 ### Goals

-- Develop a machine learning model to predict gold prices accurately.

-- Provide investors and market analysts with a reliable tool to make informed decisions, thereby reducing financial risks and increasing potential profits.
+- Accurate Prediction: The primary goal of the project is to develop a machine learning model that can accurately predict the price of gold per unit.
+This involves analyzing historical data and identifying patterns that can help forecast future prices.

+- Model Deployment: Another goal is to deploy the trained model so that it can be used in real-time to predict gold prices.
+This includes saving the model using tools like Pickle and integrating it with a web framework for live predictions.

 ### Solution statements

-01. Solution 1: Implement Multiple Algorithms
+- Data Preprocessing: This includes handling missing values, normalizing data, and removing outliers to ensure the dataset is clean and suitable for model training.

-    - Use multiple machine learning algorithms such as Linear Regression, Random Forest, and XGBoost to predict gold prices.
+- Model Development and Deployment: Various machine learning models such as Lasso Regression, RandomForestRegressor, and XGBoost are used to train on the dataset.
+The best-performing model is then deployed using Pickle for real-time predictions.

-    - Compare the performance of these algorithms to identify the most accurate model.

-    - Evaluation Metrics: R-squared, Mean Squared Error (MSE).

-02. Solution 2: Improve Baseline Model with Hyperparameter Tuning

-    - Start with a baseline model, such as Linear Regression.

-    - Perform hyperparameter tuning to optimize the model's performance.

-    - Evaluation Metrics: R-squared, Mean Squared Error (MSE).

-03. Solution 3: Ensemble Methods

-    - Combine the predictions of multiple models using ensemble methods like Bagging and Boosting to improve accuracy.

-    - Evaluation Metrics: R-squared, Mean Squared Error (MSE).

 ## Data Understanding

 The dataset for this project is taken from GeeksforGeeks and has been modified to be easy to use for beginners learning machine learning, especially in time series.
 The original source of the gold price data is from Yahoo Finance.
 The dataset can be downloaded from the following source: [GitHub Repository](https://github.com/ridwaanhall/applied-machine-learning/raw/refs/heads/main/predictive-analytics/data/gold_price_data.csv).

-Next, let's describe all the variables or features in the data.
+### Data Summary

+- Rows: 2290
+- Columns: 6

+### Data Condition

+- Missing Values: There are no missing values in any of the columns.
+- Duplicate Data: There are no duplicate data.
+- Outliers: The `USO` column has outliers, which were handled by capping the values at the 95th and 5th percentiles.

 ### Variables in the Gold Price Dataset